-Personal development is about getting clear on how we want our lives to be and taking actions toward that vision.
+Personal development is about getting clear on how we want our lives to be and taking action toward that vision.

 When done right, this approach sets us up for much greater long-term growth than simply doing whatever comes next or checking items off a never-ending to-do list.